bgreenb/FireWall/README.md

    ```python
      imp.load_source('firewall_v3','$PathToFirewall/FireWall/apps/firewall_v3.py')
    ```
-   into your /ryu/cmd/manager.py file in the part right after where the modules are loaded
+   into your /ryu/cmd/manager.py file in the part right after where the modules are loaded.
+   In addition the imp module should be imported in manager.py as well.

 ### Running the Firewall
 * Use the included GroupGen utility to make your group config file